MoriTanosuke/wallabag-docker/README.md

 supervisor][3].

 This Dockerfile does not use any supervisor.
 It's based on [php:apache][2] and has nothing else running.
+It's quite a bit larger than the official image, but I'm happy to pay this price if it runs stable and does not bring down all my containers on a host.

 [0]: https://www.wallabag.org
 [1]: http://doc.wallabag.org/en/master/user/installation.html#installation-with-docker